 1. Internet of Things (IoT) Threats

 Both small businesses and major companies are jumping onto the IoT bandwagon.
-They’re adding on smart devices to their security structure in hopes of boosting protection.
+They’re adding smart devices to their security structure in hopes of boosting protection.
 The problem to watch out for is when hackers target your IoT devices because they aren’t properly managed and updated.

 2. Mobile Malware